 Newer studies have also revealed that our perception of food through taste and smell can be augmented by poor sleep.
 Thus, leading us to eat more calorie-dense foods.
 There is an evolutionary theory behind this response.
 When the body is under stress and uncertain of its next meal, it reduces our resistance to calorie loading.

-Considering what Dr. Bhar has learned about the connection between sleep and weight, our are designed to take this aspect into account.
+Considering what Dr. Bhar has learned about the connection between sleep and weight, our sleep telemedicine services are designed to take this aspect into account.
 For example, as part of your program with us, we will contact you to check up on your progress and regularly motivate you.
 This way you will be more determined to keep on track!